YottDhee/AWS_EKS-Using-TerraForm/README.md

-# EKS-SETUP Using Terraform
+# AWS_EKS - Using Terraform

-This is used to setup EKS Using Terraform
+This is a simple exercise used to SETUP EKS Using Terraform

 Creating the workshop environment with Terraform

 For the given configuration, terraform will create the Workshop environment with the following:

 Create a VPC across three availability zones